-Advanced-Placement Credit: AP tests that satisfy some of the requirements can be found in the COE Undergraduate Handbook.
+Advanced-Placement Credit: AP tests that satisfy some of the requirements can be found in the COE Undergraduate Guide.
 If you take a course for which you have already received AP credit, the College of Engineering or the Office of Undergraduate Admission may deduct the duplicated units.
 Refer to the COE Undergraduate Handbook for complete details on exams 1B and A -Level exams.

 Section Index Ugrad Handbook Index

 The EECS Minor

 The EECS minor, offered through the College of Engineering, is open to any undergraduate who has declared a major on the Berkeley campus with the exception of EECS majors.
 It is intended for students who have an interest in electrical engineering and computer science.
 Students interested only in computer science courses should consider the Computer Science minor.
 Applications are accepted throughout the year and are available from the Center for Student Affairs, 205 Cory Hall, or the EECS Minor website.